Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ```

+- `specversion`: The version of the CloudEvents specification which the event uses.
+This enables the interpretation of the context.
+Compliant event producers MUST use a value of 1.x-wip when referring to this version of the specification.
+- `type`: This is the event type.
+Examples: instance.created, instance.process.paymentcompleted, instance.process.completed
-- `topic`: Describes what the event is related to.
+- `source`: Describes what the event is related to.
 Will be used to filter event types.
 For an app it would typical be /{org}/{app}/{partyId}/{instanceGuid}.
 This would be used for the subscribers to look up a given instance.
 - `subject`: The party the event is related to.
 PartyID is used.
 - `id`: Unique id for a given event.
-- `eventType`: This is the event type.
-Examples: instance.created, instance.process.paymentcompleted, instance.process.completed
-- `eventTime`: The time the event was triggered.
+- `time`: The time the event was triggered.
 Set by the publisher.
+- `datacontenttype`: Optional.
+Content type of data value.
+This attribute enables data to carry any type of content, whereby format and encoding might differ from that of the chosen event format
 - `data`: Optional.
 Can contain a structure of data specific for an event type.
-- `dataVersion`: Optional.
-- `metdataversion`: Optional.

 ##### Example 1